 I’m a European who was actually pleasantly surprised by the little of Alabama I’ve seen.
 Probably because I avoid discussing politics in my travels.
 Spent a week or thereabouts in Mobile.
 I’m not sure how representative that is for the rest of the state.

-Oh, and I drove west for a while to this tiny place called Gulfport.
+Oh, and I drove west for a while for a meeting in this tiny and cozy place called Gulfport.
 I think that was in the next state over, though.

 link